KyleM157/jettywatch/index.markdown

 | 15:09  | L      |         -0.58 |
 | 21:19  | H      |          4.42 |

 Really annoying timing for the AM high tide.
 Our low pressure system was a lot stronger than expected and swell has outperformed the models.
-Actual swell on the buoy right now is ESE 3.3@10s.
+Actual swell on the buoy right now is ESE 3.3@10s (model output for swell is currently 1.8ft@8.75s; way off).
 Wave heights will be in the stomach-chest high range once the tide backs down.
 Shape will be pretty walled at some-most sandbars.

 Notes: Swell overperformed.
 Look for a good bar and avoid the low tide.